single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 You can pass any custom props to the parcel by passing an object of props using the `customProps` attribute.

-If you have a custom click event in your React component:
+For example, if you're rendering a React parcel from an Angular component, you can pass a click handler from Angular into the React parcel:

 ```tsx
 // Inside of src/app/ReactWidget/ReactWidget.tsx